mateogomez0416/Qml-Python-exe-ValidPass/README.md

 ﻿# Qml-Python-exe-ValidPass
-for deploy app
+For deploy app

-1  in command  pyrcc5 -o resource.py recursos.qrc
+1)  in command  pyrcc5 -o resource.py recursos.qrc

-2 in validador.py add
+2) in validador.py add
  from PyQt5.QtCore import QUrl
  import resource
- engine.load(QUrl('qrc:/main.qml')) modify the url for qrc format 3 generate the .exe with the commad pyinstaller validador.py --windowed --onefile --hidden-import PyQt5.sip --hidden-import PyQt5.QtQuick
+ engine.load(QUrl('qrc:/main.qml')) modify the url for qrc format

+ 3) generate the .exe with the commad pyinstaller validador.py --windowed --onefile --hidden-import PyQt5.sip --hidden-import PyQt5.QtQuick

-in the dist folder is the executable
+in the dist folder is the executable.